Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsubsection{TraceTogether}

 Singapore launched an application called TraceTogether\cite{TraceTogether2020} to capture data using an encrypted ID from people who were in close contact with each other.
-It will store the duration of the visit and the distance between them for 21 days.
-Users have to allow the app to have their phone number, and the captured data will not be used until a close contact identification is established \cite{Trace2020, SingaporeApp2020}.
+The captured data will not be used until a close contact identification is established \cite{Trace2020, SingaporeApp2020}.
+This data includes the duration of the visit and the social distance will be stored for 21 days for contact tracing purposes in the future.